Skip to content

 Running lint and breaking change detection

-For a functional example, see the buf-example repository.
+For a functional example, see the buf-examples repository.

 To run lint checks with your job, simply add buf lint to it and you're good to go!